 An active interest in Middle Eastern studies for either academic or career advancement purposes is a good reason to pursue a master's in the field.
 This program includes taking a deeper look at the culture and history in the Middle East.
 It also covers the different languages and politics in these regions.

 The degree is available as a Master of Arts in Middle Eastern Studies.
 The duration of the program is typically 2 years full time.
 Students from varied backgrounds are eligible for this program if they have a strong interest in studying the complex cultures, politics and languages of Middle Eastern regions.
 Students may have to complete a thesis or substantial research project as part of program completion in addition to taking mandatory foreign language courses.

 Programs generally include some of the following courses and topics:

 This course covers the cultures, traditions, theology, and expressions of Islam.
 Students explore various ethical and moral issues as well as the different legal systems of Islam.
 The history and evolving traditions are complex and studied in detail.

 Middle Eastern History

 How the history, culture, traditions and legal systems evolved throughout specific historical periods in certain Middle Eastern regions are studied in these courses.
-The courses can be intensive, exploring how the existing systems stem from the past.
+The courses can be intensive, exploring how the existing systems stem from the past and change over time.